transmission/transmission/libtransmission/README.md

 # Notes on the C-to-C++ Conversion

-- libtransmission was written in C for fifteen years, so eliminating all Cisms is nearly impossible.
-Modernization patches are welcomed but one should accept seeing `tr_strdup()` and `constexpr` side-by-side in the codebase.
+- libtransmission was written in C for fifteen years, so eliminating all Cisms is nearly impossible. **Modernization patches are welcomed** but it won't all happen overnight. `tr_strdup()` and `constexpr` wil exist side-by-side in the codebase for the forseeable future.

-- C++ MUST NOT be leaked into public headers, e.g. transmission.h.
-If in doubt check `#error only libtransmission should #include this header.`

-- C++ tools are preferred everywhere else, including in private headers.
-  For example, use std::vector instead of tr_ptrArray.
-Any private tools such as tr_ptrArray should eventually be removed.

-- Please keep modernization patches reasonably focused so that they will be easy to review.
+- It's so tempting to refactor all the things!
+Please keep modernization patches reasonably focused so that they will be easy to review.

+- Prefer `std::` tools over bespoke ones.
+For example, use `std::vector` instead of tr_ptrArray.
+Redundant bespoke code should be removed.

+- Consider ripple effects before adding C++ into public headers.
+Will it break C code that #includes that header?